 The Digital Millennium Copyright Act (“DMCA”) is something you must be familiar with if you operate a blog, chat room or interactive website.
 The law has two basic functions.
 First, it protects copyright owners by providing them with a mechanism to enforce their rights without having to directly sue the infringer!
 The DMCA allows copyright owners to notify and demand that service providers take down infringing content contained in any medium hosted by the provider.
 This allows the copyright holder to attempt to stop the infringement other than by making a demand and dealing directly with the actual infringer.
 This greatly increases the likelihood of stopping the infringement since the service provider may be obligated to act.

-But, the second function of this law is to provide certain “service providers” (i.e. ISP’s, email providers, search engines, online auction sites, host providers, chat rooms, interactive websites, news providers, etc.) with immunity from liability for copyright infringement!
-As I explain more below, if you fall under the definition of a service provider, you generally will be immune from liability for copyright infringement by your website users.
-However, there are limitations against service provider liability, which is another purpose of the DMCA, as discussed.
+But, the second function of this law is to provide certain “service providers” (i.e. ISP’s, email providers, search engines, online auction sites, host providers, chat rooms, interactive websites, news providers, etc.) with immunity from liability for copyright infringement As I explain more below, if you fall under the definition of a service provider, you generally will be immune from liability for copyright infringement by your website users.
+However, there are limitations against service provider liability.

-A service provider falls under one of the defined exemptions under the Act.
+Email providers, search engines, online auction sites, host providers, chat rooms, interactive websites, news providers, etc. are all generally “service providers” that have immunity from liability for copyright infringement under the DMCA.
+If your online activities fall under one of four listed categories, your company is a service provider and eligible for protection under the DMCA.
 If exempt, the provider will be shielded from any monetary damages and would receive a limited shield against any injunction (a court order stopping the illegal activity).

-Here are the four categories of activities that a service provider must fall under to be exempt from liability:
+The four categories of activities that a service provider must fall under to be exempt from liability are:

 - Transitory communications– a provider that only transmits, routs or provides connections for material coming through a given system (i.e. “ISP‟s).
 Any data that is transmitted by the provider must be done so by an automatic, technical process without the ability by the provider to select or edit the material or data.
 So, if the service provider is able to choose what material is shown to some extent, or modify the content, the exemption will not be available.
 Most service providers don‟t fall under this narrowly defined category.